If you do email marketing, and you haven’t heard of Aweber and ConvertKit, you’re missing out on two of the best email responders in the business…

 ConvertKit vs Aweber – Forms and Landing Page Designer

-Both ConvertKit and Aweber offer the ability to build forms and landing pages that you can integrate onto your website to collect emails.
-As noted above, Aweber’s functionality in this regard is superior – you have more tools to build better looking forms and landing pages.
+Both ConvertKit and Aweber offer the ability to build forms and landing pages that you can integrate into your website to collect emails.
+As noted above, Aweber’s functionality in this regard is superior – you have more tools to build better-looking forms and landing pages.

-And OptinMonster integrates perfectly with ConvertKit, so you can create perfect-looking optin forms for you site and then plug them directly into ConvertKit.
+And OptinMonster integrates perfectly with ConvertKit, so you can create perfect-looking opt-in forms for your site and then plug them directly into ConvertKit.
 Here’s an example of how it works, using a Generic Newsletter List form.

 Sending OptinMonster Leads To ConvertKit Forms

 - Once You’ve Set It All Up, Select Integrations

 - Select Email Form They Go Into